martha494/nodejp/README.md

-- 👋 Hi, I’m @sinless3
+- 👋 Hi, I’m @mattha494
-- A simple nodejs script
+- A nodejs script to deploy on cloud
 -